Practical information about Ecuador & Galapagos

 The unit of currency in Ecuador is the US dollar.
 Go to www.xe.com/currencyconverter/ to view the currently applicable exchange rate.
 Also bring a credit card and make sure to memorise your PIN code.
 NEVER write your PIN code down!
 There are cashpoint machines (ATMs) almost everywhere.
 You can also use most common credit cards at hotels and in many shops and restaurants.
 Once again, however, the farther out into the country you travel, the harder it may be to use your credit card.
 Please note that you can only use cash for tipping on the cruise ships during the visit to the Galápagos Islands.

-Prices are typically lower in Ecuador than in Denmark and many other European countries.
+Prices are typically lower in Ecuador than in the UK and many other European countries.
 It is usually cheaper to eat out, although you can naturally find drinks and meals in all price classes.
 Prices are generally also lower outside the large towns and cities.

 It is customary to tip hotel and restaurant staff and other people who provide a service.
 So make sure to have some small denomination notes or coins with you at all times.